augustomonoo/python-htmlelements/README.md

 #### csrf_token

 Just a wrapper around `django.middleware.csrf.get_token` that returns a function.
-Use as a callable to produce de token only when needed.
+Use as a callable to produce the token only when needed.

 ```python
 from django.http import HttpRequest, HttpResponse